METALS-Copper rises on solid China data, stimulus hopes

 By Mai Nguyen

-SINGAPORE, May 15 (Reuters) - Copper prices advanced on Friday on data showing a solid recovery in top consumer China and hopes of more stimulus measures to help global economies hit by the coronavirus outbreak.
+SINGAPORE, May 15 (Reuters) - Copper prices advanced on Friday on data showing a solid recovery in top consumer China and hopes of more stimulus measures to cushion the fall out of the coronavirus outbreak.

-China’s factory output rose for the first time this year in April, as the world’s second-largest economy slowly emerged from its coronavirus lockdown, while fixed asset investment fell but still within expectation, official data showed.
+China’s factory output rose for the first time this year in April, as the world’s second-largest economy slowly emerged from its coronavirus lockdown, while fixed asset investment fell but within expectations, official data showed.

 “This is a confirmation of the effectiveness of China’s government measures.
 As China is yet to scale back its stimulus measures, this government-driven recovery will continue,” said Helen Lau, an analyst at Argonaut Securities.